vickywane/digitaloceanspaces-upload-api/submission.md

 The exported `Connect` function in the code block above when executed establishes a connection to a Postgres database using [go-pg](https://github.com/go-pg/pg) and returns the connection instance.
 This done through the following operations explained below;

 * First, the database credentials you stored in the root `.env` file are retrieved, then, a variable is created to store a string formatted with the retrieved credentials.
-This variable would be used as a connection URI when connecting with database.
+This variable would be used as a connection URI when connecting with the database.

 * Next, the created connection string is parsed to know if the formatted credentials are valid.
 If valid, the connection string is passed into the `connect` method as an argument to establish a connection.